Home Apple's Diags Firmware

 For finishing, when the diags are finally booting, some commands (available in the diags mode) are ran to checks if the device is able to run the image correctly.

-It is actually quite difficult to know more about, which is very unpleasant but we have no choice except admit it anyways because there is no ways to decrypt the diags image since it do not handles any KBAG values. :((
+It is actually quite difficult to know more about, which is very unpleasant but we have no choice except admit it anyways- (the diags image seems to be packed, but not encrypted neither holding any KBAG values). :((

 Also, while I was writting this blog post I found out that someone else made an amazing blog post about the iBoot and others bootloaders.